Should you buy an Audi, a BMW or a Mercedes?

 Anything else I need to know?

-Most exclusive model: there are a few models that meet this criteria, but the Mercedes-Maybach is probably one of the most exclusive Mercedes you can buy today.
-Aiming to deliver unrivalled luxury, refinement and equipment, it has a price tag of at least £178,000.
+Most exclusive model: there are a few models that meet this criteria but the Mercedes-Maybach is one of the most exclusive Mercedes you can buy.
+Aiming to deliver unrivalled luxury, refinement and equipment, and priced to match, a new version goes on sale soon.

 The one you’ll probably buy: the new Mercedes E-Class saloon is an incredibly accomplished car.
 Mercedes has pulled out all the stops both above and under the metal, making the E-Class a genuinely luxurious and technologically advanced executive car that can return as much as 51.4mpg as an E220d or 201.8 if you opt for the diesel-electric plug-in hybrid E300de.